C-M-98/World-Of-Humour-App/README.md

 #### Video Demo:  https://youtu.be/0RYcQ4_ow24
 #### Description:A Personalized Web App returning jokes to the user

-My idea was to help a bit with the log hours in coding, instead of going to social media for a quick distraction, I wanted to build something that didn't distact you in a way that its difficult to get back into your code space.
+My idea was to help a bit with the long hours in coding, instead of going to social media for a quick distraction, I wanted to build something that didn't distact you in a way that its difficult to get back into your code space.

 So I developed WORLD OF HUMOUR.